 Before I knew anything about the FI community, I knew investing in funds was considered a good thing to do.
 I also vaguely understood the power of time and compounding interest, though not to the extent I do now.
 With that in mind, I asked my bank to open the stock/fund investing part of the bank for me, which they obliged.

 Obviously, I had no idea what I was doing.
 I went to meet an adviser (whose advice I disagreed with and went against in its entirety) and started picking funds I felt aligned with my values.
 These were mostly funds with names such as “global ethical” and “environment and climate fund”.
 Over the years, the latter came to be my favourite, and I would squirrel away a couple dollars here and there when I could.
 As a student, it was usually no more than $10 per month, but it did add up.

 Now, because I started this meek investing early, even if I never invested large amounts, I did get to see the power of time first hand.
 As it stands, the value of that little account is currently over 30 % dividends!
 It blows my mind every time I look at it, even if the monetary value wouldn’t get us very far.

 Of course, these were all managed funds.
 My favourite fund has annual fees of 1.5 %.
-Your average index fund is usually somewhere around 0.3 %.
+Your average index fund is usually somewhere around 0.3 % (in Norway).
 Five times the fees, ouch.
 I want to keep investing in this one because I want my money to vote for a better world.
 But can I justify it economically?
 For that matter, how do I know that the companies the ‘environmental fund’ invests in actually aligns with my ethics and interests?